nicholaswilde/homelab-terraform/README.md

 # :framed_picture: Background

-Terraform is used to deploy resources in my homelab.
+[Terraform][1] is used to deploy resources in my homelab.
 Specifically, containers and virtual machines in Proxmox.

 Ansible is used to configure my homelab.
 See [Homelab Playbooks][3].